jenabbhatia/jenabbhatia.github.io/_posts/2018-11-25-human-face-recognition.md

 ---

 Hello all,
      This post is continue of what we saw in earlier post of human face detection.
-Using a pre-configured docker image that has everything installed.
+I have used a pre-configured docker image that has everything installed.

 *docker pull bamos/openface
 docker run -p 9000:9000 -p 8000:8000 -t -i bamos/openface /bin/bash